csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 ### **4.1.
 The `state` Object: A Centralized Data Store**

-The `state` key in the `DynamicUIPacket` holds a single JSON object.
+The `state` key in the `UiDefinitionPacket` holds a single JSON object.
 This is the sole source of truth for all dynamic data.
 By defining the structure of its contents in the catalog's `dataTypes` section, the state object is not an arbitrary blob but a well-defined, validatable data model.
 For example, the state could contain a `currentUser` object that is validated against the `User` schema from the catalog.

 ### **4.2.
 Data Binding with Transformations**